SchwabeDE/ros-maze/README.md

 Evaluate the laser data to find the best suitable wall, turn the robot in its direction, approach it and stop in front of it.

 #### Steps:
-1. Get laser data from topic `/laserscan`
+1. Get laser data from topic `/laserscan`.
 1. Classify connected data points in single sublists.
-Each sublist contains a list of distance values and the original index value of the first entry (offset).
+Each sublist contains a list of distance values and the original index value of the first entry (global index).
 Connected data points are determined based on a threshold of their distance from each other.

-    The image below shows an example of classified data points marked with a frame.
+    _The image below shows an example of classified data points marked with a frame.
-Notice that data point groups smaller than 20 are ignored by further algorithmns (marked with white dotted frame).<br />
+Notice that data point groups smaller than 20 are ignored by further algorithmns (marked with white dotted frame)._<br />
 ![Classified Datapoints](readme_files/classifiedDatapoints.png)
-1. Calculate the relative index of the first element (regarding all laserscan values), average (arithmetic mean) and standard deviation of each data point group and add to list.
+1. Calculate the average (arithmetic mean) and standard deviation of each data point group and add to list.
 1. Choose list with preferably most elements, furthermost average distance and lowest standard deviation.
 This approach makes it very likely that a data point group referring to a wall instead of another object is chosen.
-1. Get absolute index of the middle point from the chosen data point group.
+1. Get absolute index of the middle point from the chosen data point group.<br />
+_The cyan arrow in the image above depicts an example for a chosen data point out of all groups._
 1. Calculate the required rotation of the robot in degree to face this middle data point.
 1. Let the robot rotate based on `/odom` quaternion data.
-The quaternion data must be converted into degree for doing so.
+The quaternion data is converted into degree for easier handling.
 1. Approach the wall until a threshold distance from the wall is reached, then stop.

 ![Search and Approach Wall](readme_files/searchApproachWall.gif)